 Assault covers much more than what many think.
-Whenever someone touches you without a lawful reason to do so, you are being assaulted.
+Whenever someone touches you offensively, without your permission, and without a lawful reason to do so, you are being assaulted.
 Putting you in fear of unlawful violence, even without touching – such as by a gunpoint, can also be considered assault.

-To win your criminal case, you generally need to either have any charges dropped before the case goes to court, or be acquitted (found innocent) in court at your trial or on appeal.
+To win your civil case, you first have to win your criminal case.
+You generally need to either have any charges dropped before the case goes to court, or be acquitted (found not guilty) in court at your trial or on appeal.

-You can also sue the police for negligence, race, sex, disability, or other discrimination, speech and viewpoint retaliation, and a few other civil wrongs.
+You can also sue the police for negligence, race, sex, disability, or other discrimination, speech and viewpoint retaliation, and other civil wrongs.

 There are some cases where you won’t be able to file a lawsuit for police misconduct.
 Depending on the laws of your state, some things could be allowed while others not.
 You must find professional advice to help you navigate your options to find the best way for you to present your case.